Back

 Should you migrate and redesign at the same time

+The honest answer is: usually not.
 Migration introduces risk.
 Redesign introduces change.
-Running both together makes it harder to isolate what caused any problem that comes up after launch.
+Running both together makes it harder to isolate what caused any problem after launch.
+The cleaner approach is to migrate first, stabilise, then iterate on design once the foundation is solid.

 How SEO is affected during a WordPress to Webflow migration

-The biggest risks are changing URL structure without setting up proper 301 redirects, losing page metadata, removing content that was driving organic traffic, and breaking internal linking patterns.
+The biggest risks are changing URL structure without proper 301 redirects, losing page metadata, removing content that was driving organic traffic, and breaking internal linking patterns.
+All of these are preventable with a proper audit and migration plan.

 How Studio Maydit approaches WordPress to Webflow migrations